 I have been nominated by a fellow blogger Miss Tilly and Me to share what I have learnt from Home Schooling.

 For a lot of us throughout the UK and other countries at the moment we are in lockdown.
 We are staying home which also includes our children too.
 Unless they are children of Key workers then they are currently not attending school and are being taught at home.
-I’m sure I am not alone with saying this but while being the at home teacher I have learnt a lot during home Schooling.
+I’m sure I am not alone with saying this but while being the at home teacher there is a lot I have learnt from home Schooling.
 I want to share with you a few things I have learnt, maybe not learnt but maybe remembered also.

 Maths and English.

 These both haven’t ever been great subjects for me.
 I mean I didn’t do too bad in school and got a GCSE grade D in both.
 But like most grown ups may agree some things that you learn in school from either subject, you don’t tend to use much these days.
 If not at all.
 Well I’ve had to refresh the old memory and brush up on some things.

 My 2 step daughters are only in year 2 and 3 at primary school but still they need to learn.
 The maths work that mouse has been getting is what has had me stumped at times.
 Few times I’ve had to pass her over to mum to help as I just couldn’t remember.
 But with mum having her own Uni work to contend with I can’t do this all the time.
 So on a night I’d have a quick flick through some of the work for the next day.
 Anything I wasn’t confident with I’d go to the trusty Google for help.
 Researching ways of working out certain sums or the meanings of certain things to do with English.
 For example Prefixes and suffixes or comprehension.
 Simple stuff that in fairness has just been forgotten and needs to be refreshed in the mind like an Internet browser.